-The graduate certificate program in data mining is a one-year program designed to give students a comprehensive training in basic foundation, advanced knowledge and applications of data mining.
+The Graduate Certificate program in Data Mining is a one-year program designed to give students a comprehensive training in basic foundation, advanced knowledge and applications of Data Mining.
 It's suitable for students in diverse disciplines who want to extend their knowledge and skills.
-It is an interdepartmental program involving courses from three departments: mathematics, computer science and geographic information systems.
+The program is provided through CMU's Department of Statistics, Actuarial and Data Sciences.
+The Graduate Certificate program includes courses from Mathematics, Computer Science and Geographic Information Sciences.

 Research and Publication Opportunities or Assistantships